asjadnaqvi/stata-marimekko/README.md

 The package was inspired by [Ansgar Wolsing](https://twitter.com/_ansgar)'s [Twitter post](https://twitter.com/_ansgar/status/1540986424530554880), and [Maarten Lambrechts](https://twitter.com/maartenzam)'s [Twitter post](https://twitter.com/maartenzam/status/1537705354372558848).

-Additionally there is a lack of general-purpose Stata package for Marimekko charts.
+Additionally, there is a lack of general-purpose Stata package for Marimekko charts.
 I have also discussed this in my article on [Mosaic plots](https://medium.com/the-stata-guide/stata-graphs-mosaic-marimekko-plots-49caa27c5554) on the [Stata Guide](https://medium.com/the-stata-guide) on Medium.

 ## Feedback